 Instead of borrowing from an outside company, you also might want to rely on friends or family for help when you’re in a pinch.
-You can use a service like LoanWell to draw up a contract that’s legally binding.
-Or monetize your social network by starting a crowdfunding campaign that you won’t have to pay back.
+You might even want to draw up a loan contract if you’re not comfortable accepting the funds as a gift.
+Or you can try to monetize your social network by starting a crowdfunding campaign that you won’t have to pay back.

 - Room to negotiate rates and terms

 - Borrow from someone you trust